 This incredible baroque French chateau sits in Maincy, near Melun just a short drive from Paris.
-It dates back to the 17th century and marks the beginning of the “Louis XIV style”.
-This is a time when famous fairy tale author, Charles Perrault would was inking his famous fairy tales like; Cinderella, The Sleeping Beauty and Little Red Riding Hood.
+It dates back to the 17th century and marks the beginning of the “Louis XIV style.”
+This is a time when famous fairy tale author, Charles Perrault would be inking his famous fairy tales like; Cinderella, The Sleeping Beauty, and Little Red Riding Hood.

 Chateau de Chaumont

 Another famous fortress in the Loire Valley is the Chateau de Chaumont in Chaumont-sur-Loire, Loir-et-Cher, France.
 This remarkable castle dates back to the 10th century!

 It was later rebuilt in the 15th century.
 Age-old tales of knights in shining armor and unrequited love, I can only imagine the secrets which are held within its medieval stones.

 Another of these beautiful chateaus in France, the Royal Chateau at Amboise is another Loire Valley marvel in Amboise.
 Once the royal residence of King Charles VIII who actually died at the château in 1498 after hitting his head on a door lintel.

 It doesn’t get more fairytale-like than a castle on an island in a river.
 Built in the 16th century, this chateau is thought of as one of the foremost examples of early French renaissance architecture.
 It’s a very popular sight in the Loire Valley for obvious reasons.

 Another Loire Valley marvel, the Chateau de Cheverny dates back to the 17th century.
 Fun fact, it was donated by King Henri II to his mistress Diane de Poitiers.
 She actually didn’t like it as much as the Chateau de Chenonceau and sold it to the former owner’s son.
 Talk about your 17th-century diva!